Piuma Twin Evolution

 Construction plans

-The Construction Plans consist of 16 drawings in dimensions of 100 x 60 cm(40’ x 24’) or larger.
-All the ribs are drawn in scale 1 - 1 and many metal details (levers, brackets, etc. are also in scale 1 -1.
-The drawings are very detailed and nothing is left to the imagination, making it easy to build each necessary piece.
+The Construction Plans consist of 16 drawings in dimensions of 100 x 60 cm (40’ x 24’) or larger.
+All ribs are drawn on a 1 - 1 scale and many metal details (lever mechanisms, brackets, etc. are also on a 1 -1 scale.

-The Construction Book and Use Manual is 50 pages with 70 photos, explanatory drawings and tables; the first 11 pages are dedicated to materials and equipment, over 30 pages to the various parts to be built and assembly; follows the detailed note of all the necessary materials; also included are detailed instructions for centering and for the first test flights, as well as a note of the weights of the various parts of the construction.
+The Construction and Use Manual, updated in 2020, is 50 pages with 70 photos, explanatory drawings and tables; the first 11 pages are dedicated to materials and equipment, over 30 pages to the various parts to be built and to the assembly.

 The Project Book (90 pages with 32 photos plus 80 graphs, drawings and tables) illustrates the sizing methods, the verification calculations of the resistant structures, as well as the flight characteristics based on Lift, Resistance and Moment (from which VNE, VA, Vso, Efficiency, Vy, etc).